Baabalwaaiz/alx-system_engineering-devops/0x01-shell_permissions/README.md

-6-multiple_permissions: Give executionaccess to user and groups
+Give execution permissions to everybody